wizlee/pihole-unbound/readme.md

         My PiHole is hosted in a NAS connected to my LAN router.
 Another device connected to my LAN router is the Wifi access point router which my house mesh wifi router is connected to.
 All my devices that I wished to show on the dashboard is connected to this mesh wifi router.
         ```
     - Next to test
+        - ==Important== to investigate the need to enable port 67, add `NET_ADMIN` to cap_add and set `DNSMASQ_LISTENING` to `all`
+            - These are needed as of researching so far in [this github issue](https://github.com/chriscrowe/docker-pihole-unbound/issues/51), [this pihole offical docker page](https://hub.docker.com/r/pihole/pihole), and [this pihole discourse forum post](https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038)
         - Change deco to [operate in Access Point mode](https://www.tp-link.com/us/support/faq/1842/) intead of the current Router mode.
 More info in this [Router VS AP mode article](https://www.tp-link.com/my/support/faq/2399/).
         - Enable DHCP server of PiHole
     - {source}